Code-Institute-Submissions/gella-dnb/README.md

 - Website deployed on Github.

 - Tested the final deployed version in similar way to the previous version.
+Found that the footer wording seemed disjointed and so removed margin on offset column to put the two blocks of text on same row.